Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Ken Paxton wins the Republican Party's nomination for the 2026 Class II Texas Senate seat, with outcomes verified by state governments.
-If he does not win the nomination, the market resolves to "No." The market opened on December 4, 2024, and will close either after the nomination is decided or by November 3, 2026, with payout projected 30 minutes after closing.
+This market resolves to Yes if Ken Paxton wins the Republican Party nomination for the 2026 Class II Texas Senate seat, with the outcome verified by state governments.
+If he does not secure the nomination, the market resolves to No. The market opened on December 4, 2024, and will close upon the outcome occurring or by November 3, 2026, at 10:00 am EST, with projected payouts 30 minutes after closing.

 Available Contracts